Criticism of The Da Vinci Code: Mary Magdalene in Leonardo's The Last Supper

 Many art historians dispute that Leonardo's famous The Last Supper depicts Mary Magdalene beside Jesus.

 Jesus in Church teaching

 According to Sir Leigh Teabing in Chapter 55 of the novel, the early Church consolidated its power by suppressing ideas about the sacred feminine and elevating the mortal prophet Jesus into a divine being.
+The novel claims that belief in Jesus's divinity was established at the First Council of Nicaea.
 According to Religion Facts, the questions discussed by the Council were not whether he was divine, as the New Testament authors already believe that he was, but what his precise relationship to God was.
 In particular, the Council decided upon the question of whether Jesus was homoousios, "of one substance" with God the Father, or whether instead Jesus was the first created being, inferior to the Father but like him, but still superior to all other beings (see Arianism), or whether he was merely of like substance to the father, or homoiousios.